 Transfer dough to a lightly floured work surface; knead four or five times, forming into a ball.
 Cover with lightly oiled plastic wrap; let rest for 10 minutes.
 Place dough in a lightly oiled bowl and cover with plastic wrap.
 Refrigerate until well chilled, at least 1 hour or overnight.
 Meanwhile, line two baking sheets with parchment.

 Preheat the oven to 350 degrees.
 Turn out dough onto a lightly floured work surface.
 Divide dough into 16 equal pieces.
-Using a pasta machine, pass dough through the widest setting a couple of times and then pass the dough through the next two thinner settings.
-(The thinnest I passed my dough through was #3).
+Using a pasta machine, pass dough through the widest setting a couple of times and then pass the dough through the next two or three thinner settings.
+(The thinnest I passed my dough through was #4).
+I like mine quite thin.
 If you don't have pasta rollers, just roll out thinly with a rolling pin.
 Transfer pieces of dough to prepared baking sheets.
-In a small bowl, whisk the egg with 1 tablespoon water; brush over dough.
+Brush the flatbreads with olive oil.
 Sprinkle with salt, pepper, and additional cheese and top with sprigs of rosemary.

 Bake, rotating sheets halfway through, until crisp and golden, 15 to 20 minutes.
 Cool on a wire rack.
 Repeat with remaining dough.
 Bread can be kept in an airtight container at room temperature for up to 3 days.